thanedouglass/neuro/README.md

 4. **Statistical Analysis**: ANOVA tests to compare conditions across frequency bands

 **Key Findings**
-Statistical analysis revealed no significant differences between the Eyes Closed and Eyes Open conditions across all frequency bands (Delta, Theta, Alpha, Beta, and Gamma).
+:Statistical analysis revealed no significant differences between the Eyes Closed and Eyes Open conditions across all frequency bands (Delta, Theta, Alpha, Beta, and Gamma).
 Though the differences weren't statistically significant, we observed interesting variations in the mean power across conditions, particularly in the alpha band where Eyes Closed showed a trend toward higher power (as is typically expected in resting state).
 → Delta Band: F = 0.0126, p = 0.9137
 → Theta Band: F = 0.3094, p = 0.5954
 → Alpha Band: F = 0.0059, p = 0.9411